Take Time to Rest in Motherhood (Prioritize It)

 Accept That You Can’t Get Away From Sometimes Feeling Exhausted

-There are seasons and days to motherhood that are simply tiring.
+There are seasons and days to our parenthood journey that are simply tiring and a lot of hard work.
 As much as someone will try to tell you that you can enjoy rested motherhood, and as much as you can implement good routines in motherhood, there is no way to completely take away the exhaustion sometimes.
 Accepting that has helped a lot with that I can cope better on the hard days.

 It’s Okay to get Rest

-We are supposed to be super women it seems.
-Mothers are portrayed as the selfless, always giving people.
-On one hand it is true, and yet it’s not.
+It seems we are supposed to be superwomen.
+Mothers are portrayed as selfless, always giving people.
+On the one hand, it is true, but it’s not.
 We are humans too.
 Becoming mothers does not make us so much stronger necessarily.

 It’s okay to not be okay without rest.
-It’s okay if you can’t do it all.
-It is totally okay to take a break even when everything is not done.
+It’s okay if you can’t do it all, and need to leave your to-do list for a while.
+It is totally okay to take a break from the demands of motherhood and busy days even when everything is not done.

 Ways to not be so Tired